 The Royal Society's Copley Medal is among the most prestigious of science prizes (fewer are given than Nobel's).
 Eleven men on my List received that prize: Atiyah, Cayley, Einstein, Gauss, Klein, Hardy, Littlewood, Plücker, Poisson, Sylvester, Weierstrass.
 Several other great mathematicians have also won the Copley Medal, e.g. Chandrasekhar, Chasles, Clausius, Gibbs, Lamb, Le Verrier, Penrose, Rayleigh, Stokes, Sturm, Waring.
 (The Copley Medal is usually awarded late in a career and never posthumously; this explains the absence of certain greats who died at a relatively young age, e.g. Riemann and Maxwell.)

 My own "Ten Greatest Scientists" List would probably be: Newton, Einstein, Galileo, Maxwell, Faraday, Lavoisier, Pasteur, Darwin, Aristotle, Alhazen.
 The first Eight are almost automatic inclusions; the final two are added to pay tribute to more ancient science.
 For a slightly longer List I might add Kepler and Bohr or perhaps Aryabhata (Hindu great).
+(I admit that the selections of Aristotle, Alhazen, Aryabhata were chosen to offer one each from three ancient empires.)
 Eight of these mentioned are on my list of Top 75 mathematicians.

 Girolamo Cardano prepared a list of the 12 men who "excelled all others in the force of genius and invention."
 This list includes eight from my List of 200: Archimedes, Euclid, Apollonius, al-Khowârizmi, Archytas, Aristotle, Ptolemy, al-Kindi, and four other names: John Duns Scotus, Richard Swineshead the Calculator, Galen of Pergamum (physician), and Jabir ibn Aflah (astronomer and mathematician whose works were translated into Latin).
 (Sources show "Heber of Spain" as the 12th name; it is my assumption that this refers to Geber of Spain, an alternate name for Jabir ibn Aflah.
 There was a more famous Jabir ibn Hayyan and a "pseudo-Geber;" perhaps Cardano conflated these figures.
 However in another work, Cardano calls specific attention to Jabir ibn Aflah and writes that Regiomontanus borrowed his ideas from that Jabir.)
 When Copernicus obsoleted Ptolemy's cosmology during Cardano's lifetime, Cardano removed Ptolemy and added Marcus Vitruvius Pollio (engineer) to keep the list at twelve names.